SotirisLegkas/Sentiment-Analysis-on-COVID-Tweets/README.md

 I tranformed the DataFrame into dataset type from Hugging face for easier manipulation and use.
 Finally, I kept only a portion of the datasets for practical reasons.
 (2000 in train, 200 in validation and 200 in test)

-Again, I checked the destribution  of the created hard labels in the whole dataset, which seemed as intented.
+Again, I checked the destribution of the created hard labels in the whole dataset, which seemed as expected.

-I loaded the tokenizer and the model of RoBERTa model along with thier configuration and created a preprocess function, which I applied in the datasets.
+I loaded the tokenizer and the model of RoBERTa model along with their configuration and created a preprocess function, which I applied in the datasets.

-Note: It is important that train-validation-test sets keep almost the same sentiment distribution, which is the case.
+Note: It is important that train-validation-test sets keep almost the same sentiment score distribution, which is the case here.

 I defined a function that computes the metrics of accuracy, macro F1, micro F1 during the training.

-I initiallized the training arguments and the trainer
+I initialized the training arguments and the trainer

-Note: I used early stopping with patience 3 epochs and trained it for 5 epochs max due to time contraints (There may be a need for further training ).
-Many other hyperparameters can be analyzed and discussed in a call meeting.
+***Note: I used early stopping with patience 3 epochs and trained it for 5 epochs max due to time contraints (There may be a need for further training).
+Many other hyperparameters can be analyzed and discussed in a call meeting.***

-I trained the model, saved the logits and the results into CSV files. visualized the distribution of the predicted and true sentiments and finally plotted a confusion matrix.
+Finally, I trained the model, saved the logits and the results into CSV files. visualized the distribution of the predicted and true sentiments and finally plotted a confusion matrix.
+(Can be seen in the pdf)

 -- | precision |   recall  |f1-score |  support